brigitte-bigi/Whakerexa/README.md

 ## Version 3.3

 - Extra Book.
-Write your BibTeX on the page or in a `.bib` file: you get a bibliography, sortable and searchable, and citations that open their reference and its abstract.
-New `bibbook.css`, new modules under `js/extras/book/`.
+New `bibbook.css`, new modules under `js/extras/book/`, Write your BibTeX on the page or in a `.bib` file
 - Extra Book.
 Choose which columns of a bibliography are shown; on a narrow screen the reference is kept whole.
 - Extra Book.
 Number the titles of a table of contents.
 New variable `--toc-number-width`.
 - Extra Slides.
 Put a bibliography in a presentation: it is laid on as many slides as it takes.